eag1ex/payload-resolution-manager/readme.md

      - `type:string`: can specify `merge` or `new`.
 Best to do your own merging if its a large nested object, or array.
 * `updateSet(newData,uid)` : provide raw data produced by `set` or use `getSet(uid)` to return it.
 Will update only dataSet[..], will not grow the items array.

-* `batchRes(jobUIDS=[], type:string, cb=>)`: You want to wait until specific jobs has completed.
+* `batchReady(jobUIDS=[], type:string, cb=>)`: You want to wait until specific jobs has completed.
 Each job in batch is set uppon resolution is called, each time it checks if all your batch jobs are ready.
      - `jobUIDS` :specify working job uids
      - `type`: can return as `flat`> array, or `grouped`> object
      - `cb:` when ready returns callback